We’re committed to ensuring your privacy is protected

 You or your company engage our services, or you are a former client

 We will keep the information necessary to fulfil the services we are/were engaged to provide.
 This usually includes the name, job title, email address and telephone numbers of all key individuals directly involved in a project.
 We also maintain a record of the contact details required for all relevant account administration purposes, e.g. invoicing and project logistics.
 The legal basis for collecting this data is; contract.

 In addition to this, we may also collect personal data in the process of contacting prospective clients, suppliers and research participants we believe are likely to have an interest in the services we provide or the domain we are researching.
 In these instances, we will always consider the interests of individuals and ensure permission for ongoing communications is obtained.
 The legal basis for collecting this data is; legitimate interests.

 What is the legal basis for processing this data?

-We process the information described above for one of three reasons:
+We process the information described above for one of four reasons:

 The processing is necessary for a contract you have with us, or because you have asked us to take specific steps before entering into a contract, for example, submit a proposal, estimate or response to a tender.